dej0608/terranea/_pages/rules.md

   - Aquisitions Incorporated
   - Minecraft
   - Strixhaven (spells from this book are allowed, just no subclasses or feats)
-- Some material will be limited (i.e. Spelljammer) because it will not make sense thematically, please ask if you want to use a background or theme that you are unsure about
+- Some material will be limited (i.e. Spelljammer) because it will not make sense thematically, please ask if you want to use a background or feat that you are unsure about
 - All characters must be familiar with [Hilda Skyhelm](/loc/npcs-main/#hildaskyhelm)

 *[WotC]: Wizards of the Coast